paurkedal/ocaml-caqti/README.md

     Caqti_lwt.V2 : Caqti_connection_sig.S with type 'a io = 'a Lwt.t
     Caqti_async.V2 : Caqti_connection_sig.S with type 'a io = 'a Deferred.Or_error.t

-which is provided by `caqti.lwt` or `caqti.async`, respectively.
+which is provided by `caqti-lwt` or `caqti-async`, respectively.
 These provide a connect functions which receives an URI, loads the appropriate driver, and returns a connection as a first-class module containing query functionality for the database.